adyromantika/automate/README.md

 1. There are various methods to set the keys but in this project environment variables are used to make it easy to change in Travis:
   - AWS_ACCESS_KEY_ID
   - AWS_SECRET_ACCESS_KEY

+## Todo

+1. Add Terraform support for the Vagrant machine
+1. Add Terraform execution to Travis